gemsouls/openai_api_payloads/README.md

 # openai_api_payloads
-A data structure module that compatible with openai api's payloads
+A data structure module that compatible with openai apis' payloads